-Description:This Spanish gold 1/2 escudo coin was minted in Seville Spain during the reign of Philip V. The obverse side features the bust of King Philip V and the reverse shows his crowned coat of arms.
+Description:This Spanish gold 1/2 escudo coin was minted in Seville, Spain during the reign of Philip V. The obverse side features the bust of King Philip V with the date below and the reverse shows his crowned coat of arms.
 Philip was the first King of Spain from the House of Bourbon and ruled from 1700 - 1746.

 The 18th century was a prosperous time for the Spanish Empire as trade grew steadily within its territories and colonies in Europe, the Americas, Asia and Oceana.
 The Bourbon reforms of Philip V and his son Ferdinand VI included a major modernization of the Spanish Navy.
-Spain's crucial victory in the 1741 Caribbean port Battle of Cartagena de Indias against a massive British fleet and army, helped Spain secure its dominance of Spanish America until the 19th century.
+This enabled Spain's crucial victory in the 1741 Caribbean port Battle of Cartagena de Indias against a massive British fleet and army, allowing Spain to secure its dominance of Spanish America until the 19th century.